ManuSasikanthOruvilakode1/NLP-Based-Toxic-Comment-Detection-System/README.md

 # NLP-Based-Toxic-Comment-Detection-System

-## 🧠 NLP-Based Toxic Comment Detection System

-### 🔒 DETECTING & BLOCKING MALICIOUS COMMENTS USING AI
+## DETECTING & BLOCKING MALICIOUS COMMENTS USING AI

 This project is an AI-powered system designed to automatically **detect and flag toxic comments** using Natural Language Processing (NLP) techniques.
 The goal is to make online platforms safer by identifying harmful or abusive language in user-generated content.